skip to content

 Interment rights

 A right to be interred at a particular cemetery or natural burial ground can be issued by the relevant authority pursuant to the Burial and Cremation Act 2013 (SA).
-From 23 February 2023, it is an offence for the relevant authority of a cemetery or natural burial ground to fail to comply with its obligations under an interment right, even if:
+Subject to some exceptions, it is an offence for the relevant authority of a cemetery or natural burial ground to fail to comply with its obligations under an interment right, even if:

 • the interment right was issued by some other person or body, and/or